GRASS launches the first biodiverse reforestation in Pasig City

 Pasig River as part of the city’s biodiversity rehabilitation

-In line with the saying, “Sa Pasig, umaagos ang pag-asa”, the city’s rehabilitation moves to continue the cleaning of Pasig River.
+In line with the saying, “Sa Pasig, umaagos ang pag-asa”, the green city rehabilitation moves to continue the cleaning of Pasig River.

 Part of the rehabilitation plan of GRASS and the local government of Pasig is the East Manggahan stretch, a small portion that will contribute to the overall study and plan of pursuing the entire river’s rehabilitation.